 Recon and I left the Whitehall Town Hall garage at 7:30, heading across town to hitch back to where we stopped hiking two days ago.
 Along the way, we stopped at the gas station to get breakfast.

 It took us about five minutes to get a ride, which was much faster than I expected on a Sunday morning, and we were “hiking”, by 8:30.
 As I expected, the highway wasn’t much fun to walk down, with its narrow shoulders.
 At least, there was a lot less traffic than on Friday afternoon.
 It was cool out, but not for very long.
 As the sun rose, it quickly warmed up, and smoke from a fire made it feel more oppressive.

 After a mile along the highway, we turned onto a dirt road, a shortcut from the highway to another highway, and followed the new highway north.
-A large portion of the morning, the roads were surrounded by fields, some fairly green from irrigation.
+For a large portion of the morning, the roads were surrounded by fields, some fairly green from irrigation.
 A small herd of pronghorn ran through one of the fields.